 2. Get Active as a Family

 Your whole family needs to be more active, so why not do it together?
 Go on hikes or bike rides together and explore your city.
-Dogs can come too, so long as you train them not to stray too far (especially important on an urban bike ride).
+Dogs can come too, so long as you train them not to stray too far (especially important on an urban bike ride), visit this website to know how to keep your dogs more active.

 3. Learn First Aid